 Contributing

 Contributions to DojOps are welcome.
-This guide covers development setup, coding standards, testing, and how to add new tools and agents.
+This guide covers development setup, coding standards, testing, and how to add new skills and agents.

 Prerequisites